butterfly-ops/docs/generators.md

     }
 }
 ```
-### With Subfolders
+### With Sub Folders

-If you want to group your widgets, you can use second parameter to create your widget in subfolder.
-Subfolder will be located in `app/Widget/`, you can use deeper folders.
+If you want to group your widgets, you can use second parameter to create your widget in a sub folder.
+Sub folder will be located in `app/Widget/`, you can use deeper folders.

 Example: